supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 ?> As importantly, it shouldn't take you more than **a few seconds** to commit your hard work to **safety**.

-We are going to implement two layers of safety:
+In this guide, you are going to implement two layers of safety:
 1. *Local backups*: Frequent (15 minutes), cheap (disk size), without interruption (you can use SuperMemo concurrently).
 2. *Internet backups*: On-demand (after every session), long-term storage (unlimited).